core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 YANG modules are not necessary created in the context of constrained applications.
 YANG modules can be implemented using NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} without the need to assign SIDs.

 As needed, authors of YANG modules can assign SIDs to their YANG modules.
-This process starts by the registration of a SID range.
+This process starts by the registration of a SID range in a registry.
+This includes start SID number and range size.
 Once a SID range is registered, the owner of this range assigns sub-ranges to each YANG module in order to generate the associated “.sid” files.
 Generation of “.sid” files SHOULD be performed using an automated tool.
+Note that “.sid” files can only be generated for YANG modules and not for submodules.

 Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
+Different registries might have different requirement for the registration and publication of the “.sid“ files.

 The following activity diagram summarizes the creation of a YANG module and its associated .sid file.